paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 3. How to read the full content of a file?

 Remember that magical `file.read()` we used to peek inside files?
-Today, we're diving deeper!
+Now, we're diving deeper!
 We'll learn how to read the entire contents of a file, like a detective uncovering a hidden message.

 **1. One `read()` to Rule Them All:**